thomasvt/Box2DNet/README.md

 Currently, I regenerate every few weeks.
 The corresponding Win x64 DLLs (debug and release) are included in this repo too, so generally, you won't have to regenerate yourself.

-But if you must:
+But if you must, perform these 2 steps:

-* regenerate the existing `B2Api.cs` with the `Box2dWrap` tool.
-* rebuild and replace the existing two native dlls in the Box2dNet project

-## Regenerate the C# code
+## 1 - Regenerate the C# code

 The C# wrapper code can be regenerated with the companion codegen tool ```Box2dWrap```, also in this repo.
 It's a naive C parsing + codegen tool, very specific to the Box2D codebase.
 It was meant for my eyes only, so it's not the easiest code to find your way in.
 You are warned :)